jonlpersson/ed-latimore/site/_posts/2023-01-04-dry-january.md

 To fully experience these health benefits, you should use this time to make sure you’re also eating healthy and staying hydrated.

 Give your body the balanced vitamins and nutrients that it needs, along with your recommended intake of calories.
-Make sure that you’re also drinking half your body weight in fluid ounces of water per day.[^2]
+Make sure that you’re also drinking half your body weight in fluid ounces of water per day.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 So, if you weigh 190 pounds, make sure you’re getting at least 95 ounces of water.

 This can help replenish your body with the building blocks that you lose when you drink.
-Not only does drinking alcohol dehydrate your body [^3], but it also often comes with poor food decisions or malnutrition.
+Not only does drinking alcohol dehydrate your body <sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup>, but it also often comes with poor food decisions or malnutrition.

 Cut out stressors and allow yourself the opportunity to internalize these changes throughout the month of January.

 Quitting alcohol was the best decision I could have made for myself.
-I created a course called _Vice Breakers_ to help you break your worst habits and finally leave them behind for good.
-You can check out _Vice Breakers_[here](https://edlatimore.com/products/vicebreakers/)
+I created a course called *Vice Breakers* to help you break your worst habits and finally leave them behind for good.
+You can check out *Vice Breakers*[here](https://edlatimore.com/products/vicebreakers/)

 ## Wrapping up – Dry January